aptos-labs/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 public fun burn(ref: &BurnRef, fa: FungibleAsset)
 ```

-This will reduce the passed-in `fa` to ashes as your will.
-There is also a `burn_from` function that forcibly withdraws
+This will reduce the passed-in `fa` to ashes and adjust the supply.
+There is also a `burn_from` function that forcibly withdraws FA
-from an account first and then burn the fa withdrawn as a helper.
+from an account first and then burns the withdrawn FA as a helper.

 #### Transfer and Freeze/Unfreeze